BIBA

 Choice of 2 or 4 claims per year You do not have to pay an excess when you make a Total Loss Alloy Wheel Insurance Claim

-What are the causes of alloy wheel damage?
+Causes of alloy wheel damage?

-Understanding the root cause of alloy wheel damage is crucial to maintaining their aesthetics and functionality.
-By learning what causes the damage, you can take preventative measures and save yourself a significant amount of money in the long run.
+Understanding the root cause of alloy wheel damage is crucial to maintaining aesthetics and functionality.
+By learning what causes the damage, you can take preventative measures and save yourself money in the long run.
+So, let's investigate the causes of alloy wheel damage and ensure you can keep your alloy wheels looking and performing their best.

 One of the single worst causes of damage to an alloy wheel is driving over a pothole.

-Estimated over 1 million potholes in the UK today An estimated 63 drivers claims against the council for pot hole damage every day.
-You can only claim for pot hole damage if the pot hole has already been reported.
+Estimated over 1 million potholes in the UK today You can only claim for pot hole damage if the pot hole has already been reported.
+An estimated 63 drivers claims against the council for pot hole damage every day.

 So, how big of a problem is this in the UK today?